mnieber/gen/genspec.md

 # Spec of the cashcog:project

-The :src-dir stores files from the mnieber/test:git-repository.
+The cashcog:project has a :src-dir that stores files from the mnieber/test:git-repository.
-The server:layer-group has a stack:layer, frontend:layer and backend:layer.
+The root:layer has a server:layer-group with a stack:layer, frontend:layer and backend:layer.
 There is no:foobar configuration.

 # Components

-## Stack
+## Stack:layer

 The root directory has a :docker-compose and a :docker-compose-dev file.

-## Frontend
+## Frontend:layer

 The frontend:service has a node_14:docker-file and a :docker-file-dev.
 :It uses the default:root-dir and default:src-mount-point.

-## Backend
+## Backend:layer

 The backend:service has a python_3.8:docker-file and a :docker-file-dev.
 :It uses the default:root-dir and default:src-mount-point.